When the pandemic hit, ecommerce blew up.

 But it wasn’t just the sales that were soaring.
 And it wasn’t just the ecommerce industry’s businesses that were busy–but its fraudsters, zu.

 In just a single year (zwischen 2020 und 2021), ecommerce fraud rose 18%: aus $17.5 billion to $20 Milliarden.
 One look at the similarly burgeoning ecommerce fraud prevention market–expected to hit a whopping $70 billion by 2025–and it’s clear this line of ‘work’ is only rising in popularity.

 Die bottom line?
 Ecommerce fraud is something you can’t afford to turn a blind eye to.
 Nachdem alle, it’s not just a threat to your profits but your brand image.
 If customers don’t feel they can pay securely through your website, they won’t trust you.
 Once you lose that consumer confidence, it’s extremely difficult to win back.

-Unten, we’ll unpack the state of payment security in 2022, starting with the most common types of ecommerce fraud.
+Unten, we’ll unpack the state of payment security, starting with the most common types of ecommerce fraud.
 We’ll also offer actionable advice for protecting your customers, Ihre website, and–ultimately–your bottom line.
 Weiter lesen!

 Most Common Types of Ecommerce Fraud

 As the world of ecommerce expands and evolves, so too do its villains.
 So over the last few years, it’s not only the Nummer of fraudulent transactions–and the overall value of the stolen wares–that has risen.
 Es ist das Art of ecommerce fraud, zu.

 From pharming and account takeovers to ‘friendly’ and ‘silent’ fraud (not to mention straight-up identity theft), fraudsters’ methods are becoming increasingly dynamic and diverse.
 Let’s take a look at a few.